jneaton922/tictactoe/README.md

+# Tic Tac Toe

-Simple Tic Tac Toe browser game as part of the Odin Project.
+Tic Tac Toe game in browser as part of the Odin Project Javascript curriculum.

-Implemented making use of the Module and Factory design patterns.
+Implemented making use of the IIFE Module and Factory design patterns.